 Notes: Grade of at least a C higher is required for each academic specialization and major course.
 To register for the Methods Block students must meet each requirement for unconditional acceptance into the School of Education.

-D. Electives (9-12 hours)
+- D. Electives (9-12 hours) - E. Total (126 hours)

 Bachelor of Science in Interdisciplinary Studies in Secondary Education

 Requirements to be certified to teach grade 7 through 12.